acerbilab/pyvbmc/README.md

 - the target posterior distribution is continuous and reasonably smooth (see [here](https://github.com/acerbilab/vbmc/wiki#general));
 - optionally, log-likelihood evaluations may be noisy (e.g., estimated [via simulation](https://github.com/acerbilab/ibs)).

-Conversely, if your model can be written analytically, you should exploit the powerful machinery of probabilistic programming frameworks such as [Stan](http://mc-stan.org/) or [PyMC3](https://docs.pymc.io/).
+Conversely, if your model can be written analytically, you should exploit the powerful machinery of probabilistic programming frameworks such as [Stan](http://mc-stan.org/) or [PyMC](https://docs.pymc.io/).

 ## Installation

-PyVBMC is available via `pip` (and soon, `conda-forge`).
+PyVBMC is available via `pip` and `conda-forge`.

 1. Install with:
     ```console